 Yes.
 Any registered elector of the port district may vote by absentee ballot.
 Absentee ballots must be requested in writing from the county clerk.
-To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the sixth day before the election.
+To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the eleventh day before the election.
 In-person absentee voting is available in the County Clerk's Election Office until 5 p.m. on the Friday before the election.
 (34-1002, 34-1408, Idaho Code)

+Frequently Asked Questions

+What hours are polling places open?

 The polls open at 8:00 a.m. and remain open until all registered electors of that precinct have appeared and voted or until 8:00 p.m. of the same day, whichever comes first.
 However, the county clerk may, at his option, open the polls in his jurisdiction at 7:00 a.m.
-(34-1409, Idaho Code)

-Can port district commissioners be recalled?
+(34-1409, Idaho Code) Can port district commissioners be recalled?

 Yes.
 The provisions and procedures to recall political subdivision elected officials are outlined in Title 34, Chapter 17, Idaho Code.
-(34-1701, Idaho Code)
+(34-1701, Idaho Code) How are vacancies filled?

 Statute is silent on procedure.
 Section 59-912, Idaho Code, may come into play (i.e., Governor appoints).
 How are measures placed on the ballot?